 As a flooring contractor and tile installer, Done Right Tile and Flooring of West Palm Beach wants to make your home, more livable and your office or business more appealing to customers That can easily be accomplished with a new floor.
 This decor can really make a home more comfortable.

 Wouldn’t you like to have a master suite that looks like a show on a home improvement channel?
-We can do that for you.
+We can install tile in your bathroom for you.
 We can even build in a shelf for your shampoo.

 You can economically change the look of your kitchen just by putting in a new backsplash.
-Wiping grease and splatter off ta backsplash is way easier than cleaning it off the walls.
+Wiping grease and splatter off the backsplash is way easier than cleaning it off the walls.

-We recommend tile or vinyl in the kitchen.
+For kitchen floors, We recommend tile or vinyl.
 Vinyl is more forgiving when you drop a glass, but tile is better for the spills.
 We recommend a smooth surface porcelain.
 The textured kind wind up trapping dirt, and you’ll be spending either money or time on steaming them clean.

 When it comes to your floors, do you want them to be the same throughout for better visual flow, or do you want to have hard surfaces in the kitchen and living areas, and then carpet in the bedrooms?
 Either way, we can help.

-More durable than laminate, engineered is made from a core of plywood with a layer of solid wood on top.
-While it's cheaper than solid hardwood, it can't be refinished.
-If you want to change the stain, or if it needs refinishing due to wear, you'll have to replace the floor.
+More durable than laminate, engineered wood is made from a core of plywood with a layer of solid wood on top.
+While it's cheaper than solid hardwood, but it sometimes can't be refinished.
+Depending on thickness, if you want to change the stain, or if it needs refinishing due to wear, you'll have to replace the floor.
 When it comes to selling your home, buyers prefer solid hardwood.
 They're likely to factor the replacement cost of the floor into their offer.

-Also known as PVC this is a good choice for wet areas, like a laundry room, or for commercial uses.
-It comes in both planks, tiles and sheets.
+Vinyl Flooring , also known as PVC this is a good choice for wet areas, like a laundry room, or for commercial uses.
+It comes in both planks, tiles, and sheets.
 It has a very low water absorption rating.

 The two most popular types of residential garage floors are concrete and epoxy.
 If you are looking to turn your garage into a man cave or workshop, we recommend epoxy.
 It’s very durable, comes in a variety of patterns and colors and cleans well.
 If you prefer a concrete garage, we recommend polished concrete with a sealant, for easier cleanup of dust and sawdust and spills.